Polygon Rewind: Accomplishments and Vibe Check after a Year of Building

 Arguably, this is one of the biggest accomplishments of the last year, so let’s slow down to understand what it is and what it means for users, developers, and Polygon.

 The AggLayer is a credibly neutral service that will accept proofs from connected chains; verify that chain states are consistent; aggregate these proofs; and settle to Ethereum.
 The barrier to entry will be low.
-Three chains have already connected:
+Two chains have already connected to the first components:

 So, what is the AggLayer?
 An aggregated approach is the synthesis of the monolithic versus modular dialectic that’s been at the center of the blockchain scaling debate.